The Who concert disaster: Aftermath

 The Showtime series Roadies dedicated an entire episode to the 1979 event.
 The episode, "The City Whose Name Must Not Be Spoken", showcases the "roadies" of a fictional band completing many rituals after someone on the tour bus mentions Cincinnati.

-The event was covered on the podcast My Favorite Murder by Karen Kilgariff in episode 166, released on May 28, 2019.

 The Who's return to Cincinnati

 On the 40th anniversary of the tragedy in December 2019, Cincinnati television station WCPO aired the documentary The Who: The Night That Changed Rock about the incident and its aftermath, which featured interviews from survivors, family members, Daltrey, and Townshend.
 The documentary and a separate WCPO news broadcast marked the first time that Daltrey and Townshend had ever conducted interviews solely about the Cincinnati disaster.

-In 2019, The Who announced plans for a Cincinnati-area performance in April 2020, to be held at the BB&T Arena at Northern Kentucky University, although the concert was postponed because of the COVID-19 pandemic.
-Pete Townshend said in a documentary which aired on the anniversary of the tragedy, "We need to go back to Cincinnati, you know, we do.
+In 2019, the Who announced plans for a Cincinnati-area performance in April 2020, to be held at the BB&T Arena (known since April 2022 as Truist Arena) at Northern Kentucky University, although the concert was postponed because of the COVID-19 pandemic.
+Pete Townshend said in a documentary aired on the tragedy's anniversary, "We need to go back to Cincinnati, you know, we do.
 As soon as we can.
 It would be such a joyous occasion for us, and such a healing thing."
 Townshend also said that he regretted that the band did not stay around to mourn with others at the venue on the night of the tragedy, saying "I'm not forgiving us.
 We should have stayed."

-After 43 years, The Who returned to perform in Cincinnati on May 15, 2022, as a part of their North American "The Who Hits Back" tour, with the event moved from BB&T Arena to TQL Stadium.
+After 43 years, the Who returned to perform in Cincinnati on May 15, 2022, as a part of their North American "The Who Hits Back" tour, with the event moved from Truist Arena to TQL Stadium.
 It was the first time the band had played in Cincinnati since the incident in 1979.
 Students from Finneytown High School were booked to play and sing alongside the band for a portion of the concert.
 The concert's opening act was Safe Passage, a local band featuring members of the Finneytown High School Class of 1979, and two of its members had attended the Riverfront Coliseum concert.
 The families of nine of the victims of the disaster were in attendance.
-Prior to the band taking the stage, a video message from Pearl Jam singer Eddie Vedder was broadcast in which he recalled how Daltrey and Townshend had comforted him after a fatal crowd crush occurred during his band's 2000 set at the Roskilde Festival in Denmark.
+Prior to the band taking the stage, a video message from Pearl Jam vocalist Eddie Vedder was broadcast in which he recalled how Daltrey and Townshend had comforted him after a fatal crowd crush occurred during his band's 2000 set at the Roskilde Festival in Denmark.

-During their performance, The Who incorporated several tributes to Cincinnati and the victims at the 1979 concert.
+During their performance, the Who incorporated tributes to Cincinnati and the victims at the 1979 concert.
 The names and photos of the 11 victims were displayed throughout the concert.
-Photographs of the 11 victims of the 1979 disaster appeared on the venue's video screens as Who keyboardist Loren Gold performed an 11-minute instrumental introduction to "Love Reign O'er Me".
+Photographs of the 11 victims of the 1979 disaster appeared on the venue's video screens as Who keyboardist Loren Gold performed an 11-minute instrumental introduction to "Love, Reign o'er Me".
 The band was accompanied by 10 current Finneytown High students during the concert-ending performance of "Baba O'Riley".